JFWooten4/masculine-feminine/content/blog/first-snowfall.md

 Obvuous centralization v. integrity / authenicity

-# X release commens as applicable

-basically settled for  girl with no (foundig) missions / goals

 [^1]: Muhc of these relational politcking  developments seem to cement on  X, so  I'll start including more embeds for this work.
 IT's easy enough  to refrence, and worthwhile  too  given  the difficulty of scrolling back  to historic archives.
 Kayl;a doedsn't  use X